 2 Abstract

-When individual subjects undergo imaging with multiple modalities, biological data is present not only within each modality, but also between modalities - that is, in how modalities covary at the voxel level.
+When individual subjects undergo imaging with multiple modalities, biological information is present not only within each modality, but also between modalities - that is, in how modalities covary at the voxel level.
 Previous studies have shown that the covariance structures between modalities, or intermodal coupling (IMCo), can be estimated between two modalities, and that two-modality IMCo reveals otherwise undiscovered patterns in neurodevelopment as well as other processes.
 However, previous IMCo methods are based on the slopes of local weighted linear regression lines, which are inherently asymmetric and limited to the two-modality setting.
-Here, we present a PCA-based generalization of IMCo which uses local covariance decompositions to define a symmetric, voxel-wise coupling coefficient valid for two or more modalities.
+Here, we present a PCA-based generalization of IMCo regression which uses local covariance decompositions to define a symmetric, voxel-wise coupling coefficient valid for two or more modalities.
 We then use this method to study coupling between cerebral blood flow, resting state activations, and functional connectivity in 803 subjects between ages 8 and 23.
-We demonstrate this method is spatially heterogeneous and varies with respect to age and sex over the course of neurodevelopment.
+We demonstrate that coupling is spatially heterogeneous and varies with respect to age and sex over the course of neurodevelopment.
 As availability of multi-modal data increases, PCA-based IMCo offers a natural approach for summarizing relationships between multiple aspects of brain structure and function.
 An R package is provided.

 3 Introduction

 There is increased availability of multi-modality neuroimaging data on individual subjects, where each modality contains unique information about brain structure or function.
-Such data promises to allow us to explore not only patterns in individual modalities, but also how patterns in individual modalities relate to each other.
+Such data allow us to explore patterns in individual modalities, and how patterns in individual modalities relate to each other.
 In addition to these comparisons, multi-modal data allows us to observe the local covariance structure, or intermodal coupling (IMCo), between modalities.
-This local covariance structure can be interpreted as how modalities change with respect to one another at the voxel level in individual subjects.
+This local covariance structure can be interpreted as how modalities relate with respect to one another at the voxel level in individual subjects.

 Previous studies have shown IMCo analysis is complementary to single-modality analysis and unveils otherwise undetectable findings.
 For example, in neurodevelopment, IMCo between cortical thickness and sulcal depth has suggested the cortical sheet is generally thinner in sulcal locations when compared to gyral locations, though this relationship was more spatially heterogeneous than previously described (Vandekar et al., 2016).
 Additionally, this study showed the strength of coupling was lower in males compared to females and decreased with age.
 A separate study exploring IMCo between cerebral blood flow and amplitude of low frequency fluctuations (ALFF) showed that age-related declines in neurovascular coupling occurred most drastically during mid-adolescence and were enriched in the dorsal attention network (Baller et al., 2021).
 There were also differences in CBF-ALFF coupling between males and females; these differences were enriched in the frontoparietal network.
 In multiple sclerosis, IMCo has also shown use as a data augmentation tool to improve predictive accuracy of an automated lesion detection model over models using individual modality data alone (Valcarcel et al., 2018).

-In these prior studies, each voxel-wise coupling value was defined as the slope of the weighted regression lines for that local neighborhood between two modalities.
-However, since this method of calculating IMCo is based on regression slopes, it suffers from inherent asymmetry, where coupling values depend on the order in which modalities are listed - this necessitates arbitrary, yet influential, decision-making when it comes to analysis and inhibits straight-forward interpretation.
-Such a measure for IMCo is also limited to only two modalities, so study of coupling between more than two modalities would require analysis of all pairwise coupling maps.
-As the number of total modalities increase, this quickly becomes overwhelming.
+In these prior studies, each voxel-wise coupling value was defined as the slope of the weighted regression lines fit within a local neighborhood between two modalities.
+However, since this method of calculating IMCo is based on regression slopes it suffers from inherent asymmetry, where coupling values depend on the order in which modalities are listed - this necessitates arbitrary, yet influential, decision-making when it comes to analysis and inhibits straight-forward interpretation.
+Such a measure for IMCo is also limited to only two modalities, so the study of coupling between more than two modalities would require analysis of all pairwise coupling maps.
+As the number of total modalities increase, this quickly becomes overwhelming to interpret.